 In second year you will develop your understanding further by progressing in your studies of the Christian tradition or other world faiths.
 More advanced courses will enable you to explore what religious believers consider to be the most significant aspects of their faith and how these impact upon their daily lives.
-You are also required to take a study skills course prior to entry to year three.

-You will also study two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 BD and BD (Min)

 The BD and BD (Min) have been developed in conversation with partners from a number of churches and voluntary bodies.
 These specialist degrees are primarily designed for those who intend to focus on theological concerns in their later professional life through working in pastoral ministry, the caring professions or voluntary organisations.
 They combine rigorous academic study with placement work and small group reflection and offer the opportunity to reflect in depth upon experience in a supportive and challenging environment.